berkeley-scf/berkeley-scf.github.io/servers/dual-gpu-server.md

 ## Submitting GPU jobs

 The hardware is hosted on the scf-sm21 node of our high-priority cluster.
-To use one of the GPUs, one
-<a href="/node/4805" data-entity-substitution="canonical"
-data-entity-type="node"
-data-entity-uuid="ddfd25a8-44e8-4d4b-8ba1-463ead55b47b">submits to the
-cluster</a> but using \`-w scf-sm21\` as the flag to point the job to the dual GPU on scf-sm21.
+To use one of the GPUs, one [submits to the cluster](/servers/cluster) but using `-w scf-sm21` as the flag to point the job to the dual GPU on scf-sm21.

-One can submit a job that uses one of the two GPUs by using the flag
+One can submit a job that uses one of the two GPUs by using the flag `--gres=gpu:1`.
-\`--gres=gpu:1\`.
 In this mode of operation, two separate jobs (which could be submitted by one user or two users) can use the two GPUs, and the queueing software will assign the jobs to separate GPUs.